Accor estimates profits last year better than aimed for

 Accor said it now estimates its operating profit last year was 600 million euros, ahead of its previous forecast of earnings before interest and tax of 575 million to 595 million.

-Accor, which competes with InterContinental (IHG.L), Marriott (MAR.O) and Starwood HOT.N, is undergoing a reorganization initiated by Chief Executive Sebastien Bazin, but has been hit by a variety of problems in its home market, including a rise in Value-Added Tax.
+Accor, which competes with InterContinental, Marriott and Starwood, is undergoing a reorganisation initiated by Chief Escecutive Sebastien Bazin, but has been hit by a variety of problems in its home market, including a rise in Value-Added Tax.

 Revenue in France rose 2.5 percent on a like-for-like basis in the quarter, accelerating from 0.6 percent growth in the third quarter, with its closely watched RevPar (revenue per available room) rising 3.3 percent in the quarter.

-Southern Europe also put in a robust performance while booking cancellations related to fears over the Ebola epidemic in Africa leveled off, Stabile said.
+Southern Europe also put in a robust performance while booking cancellations related to fears over the Ebola epidemic in Africa levelled off, Stabile said.

-Accor's shares have gained 5.5 percent this year, outperforming a 2 percent rise in the Stoxx Europe 600 travel and leisure sector index .SXTP, after gains of 9 percent in 2014.
+Accor's shares have gained 5.5 percent this year, outperforming a 2 percent rise in the Stoxx Europe 600 travel and leisure sector index, after gains of 9 percent in 2014.

 (Reporting by Dominique Vidalon; Editing by James Regan, Greg Mahlich)